kabarton62/NetworkingLabs/router_basic/lab1_practice/Lab_Instructions.md

 ## Testing Network Function
 ### Challenge 3: Examining host configuration

-The host and router nodes in this lab do not have an SSH server running. *Docker exec* will be used to gain shell access to the nodes in this lab.
+The host and router nodes in this lab do not have an SSH server running at start-up. *Docker exec* will be used to gain shell access to the nodes in this lab.
 ```
 docker exec syntax:
  sudo docker exec -it <CONTAINER-NAME or CONTAINER-ID> bash